 As photographers, we often get too comfortable behind the lens, so putting ourselves in front of the lens can also be a great way to empathize with our subjects – once you have been in front of your own lens, you will know exactly how your subjects feel, and when you photograph people, a little bit of empathy can go a really long way!

-So, let’s just start with a simple theme to get you started – mood.
+So, let’s just start with a simple theme to get you started – Mood.
 That is a pretty general, theme, right?
 Well, the great thing about mood is that it gives you a lot of different options!
-Here are a few ways that you can create mood in a self-portrait (or a photograph of another person, for that matter):
+Here are a few ways that you can create mood in a self portrait (or a portrait photograph of another person, for that matter):